mgmilton/battleshift/README.md

 [![Issues](https://img.shields.io/github/issues/mgmilton/battleshift.svg?style=flat-square)](https://github.com/mgmilton/battleshift/issues)
 [![License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](http://opensource.org/licenses/MIT)

 This project created an API implementation of the game Battleship.
 After authorization and activation through an email, a player can play against another player through an API.
-To see all the endpoints utilized, in a game look this [endpoint explanation](https://github.com/mgmilton/battleshift/blob/master/endpoint_explanations.md).Through utilizing Twilio's API, the game also sends SMS updates after the opponent has taken his or her turn.
+To see all the endpoints utilized, in a game look this [endpoint explanation](https://github.com/mgmilton/battleshift/blob/master/endpoint_explanations.md).
+Through utilizing Twilio's API, the game also sends SMS updates after the opponent has taken his or her turn.
 A deployed verison of the api can be visited [here](https://battleshift.herokuapp.com/).

 ## Table of Contents
 - [Getting Started](#getting-started)